Sign in

 Ask Fintool Equity Research AI

-Kevin Cassidy's questions to Bitdeer Technologies Group (BTDR) leadership
+Kevin Cassidy's questions to Bitdeer Technologies (BTDR) leadership

-Kevin Cassidy's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Kevin Cassidy's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question

-Kevin Cassidy inquired about the customer qualification and acceptance timeline for the new SEALMINER A2 rigs shipping in March.
-He also asked if the A3 qualification process would be quicker and how many customers were in the initial A2 batch.
+Kevin Cassidy asked about the customer qualification timeline for the SEALMINER A2 rigs, whether the A3 qualification process would be faster, and the number of customers receiving the initial A2 shipments.

 Answer

-Chairman and CEO Jihan Wu stated that the committed shipping time already includes the necessary qualification period.
-He further explained that the process from chip verification to mass production for a new model like the A3 takes about six months.
-Chief Strategy Officer Haris Basit added that the initial A2 batch was sold to over 60 customers.
+Chairman and CEO Jihan Wu stated that the committed shipping timeline already accounts for necessary customer qualification.
+He noted the process from chip verification to mass production takes about six months.
+Chief Strategy Officer Haris Basit added that the company had previously disclosed that the initial A2 shipments were for over 60 customers.

 Ask Fintool Equity Research AI

-Kevin Cassidy's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Kevin Cassidy's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question